Stereotype Lyrics – Haley Gosserand

 This verse continues the message, focusing on how others have tried to limit or define her, like editing her image or controlling how she’s seen.
 She describes how people trimmed away parts of her story or judged her without understanding the full truth, but she emphasizes that she’s more than what others show or perceive.
 Even when people try to knock her down, she keeps shining and steps forward with confidence, taking control of her voice and presence.
 She talks about being used and underestimated before, but she’s learned to keep her boldness and stand her ground, knowing when to push back.
 She repeats that judging someone by surface appearances is shallow, and she refuses to be anyone’s puppet or follow outdated expectations of “niceness.”
 Wearing makeup and looking polished doesn’t mean she can’t stand up for herself or fight for what’s right.
 She also addresses attempts to dim her energy or success, saying she shines too bright to be hidden.
 Even when others are surprised by her strength or accomplishments, she’s already proven herself and continues to own her power.
 This verse is about reclaiming agency, staying true to oneself, and defying the stereotypes people try to impose.

-A. Stereotype song is sung by Haley Gosserand.
+The song ‘Stereotype’ is sung by Haley Gosserand.

-A. Stereotype music is composed and produced by Haley Gosserand.
+Music of the song ‘Stereotype’ is produced by Haley Gosserand.